Sandra Luzardo

-Sandra Paola Luzardo León (born 18 July 1999) is a Venezuelan footballer who plays as a centre back for Spanish Segunda División Pro club Alhama CF and the Venezuela women's national team.
+Sandra Paola Luzardo León (born 18 July 1999) is a Venezuelan footballer who plays as a centre back.
+She capped for the Venezuela women's national team.

 International career

 Luzardo represented Venezuela at the 2014 Summer Youth Olympics and two FIFA U-17 Women's World Cup editions (2014 and 2016).
 At senior level, she made her debut on 22 November 2014 in a 3–0 friendly victory against Nicaragua.